 When shopping for fans, you’ll come across some distinct styles, each ideal for different needs:

-- Ceiling fans are permanently installed in a room’s ceiling.
+- Ceiling fans are permanently installed on a room’s ceiling.
 They move air around, keeping rooms cooler in the summer or warmer in the winter by reversing airflow — some models also incorporate lights.

 - Tower fans or floor fans are portable units that can be placed in different rooms and are tall, as well as narrow.
-“When I want a fan blowing directly on me, such as when I’m working in my shop, I opt for a floor fan,” says Schraeder.
+“When I want a fan blowing directly on me, such as when I’m working in my shop, I opt for a floor fan,” said Schraeder.

 - Stand-up fans, also known as pedestal fans, are similar to table fans but stand on the ground, are typically larger and can throw off more cold air while still being portable.
-The benefit to this fan is you can take the cool air with you from one room to the next and enjoy an ever-revolving breeze from a large fan, Andrews explains.
+The benefit to this fan is you can take the cool air with you from one room to the next and enjoy an ever-revolving breeze from a large fan, Andrews explained.

-Table and stand-up fans are usually needed when a space doesn’t have air conditioning or a central air system.
-“They would go great in a home that uses only ceiling fans, has windows open often and just needs air to be circulated,” explains Schraeder.
+Table fans and stand-up fans are usually needed when a space doesn’t have air conditioning or a central air system.
+“They would go great in a home that uses only ceiling fans, has windows open often and just needs air to be circulated,” explained Schraeder.
 On the other hand, handheld fans are ideal for travelers, those who work outside or those who simply enjoy cool air while on the move.